MathiasBsrt/trackingRobot/README.md

 ### Goals :
 Tracking robot is a robot with 2 wheels with motors which are able to follow red object.
-The robot go in the direcion of the reddest object he can see with his camera.
+The robot go in the direction of the reddest object he can see with his camera.

 ### Hardware :
 - 2 motors DC 5V